YottaDB/YDBDoc/MessageRecovery/errors.rst

 SUBSARRAYNULL
 ------------------

-SUBSARRAYNULL, Non-zero number of subscripts xxxx specified but subscript array parameter is NULL in API call.
+SUBSARRAYNULL, Non-zero number of subscripts xxxx specified but subscript array parameter is NULL in yyyy call

 Run Time Error: This indicates that the value of the subscript array parameter is NULL, meaning there are no subscripts specified, but the parameter specifying the number of subscripts (usually the "subs_used" parameter) has a non-zero value.